NuggoDEV/CountersPlus/README.md

 ```

 A few things to keep in mind:
-1. Try to keep your counters under one GameObject each (Have anything else as a child), you can only add one GameObject per custom counter!
+1. Try to keep your counters under one GameObject each (Have text objects as a child); you can only add one GameObject per custom counter!
+2. Make sure your text objects are parented to the GameObject you input to the system, as Counters+ will access the children and move them.
-2. Add Counters before the Menu scene is loaded so it can create UI in settings without having to reload.
+3. Add Counters before the Menu scene is loaded so it can create UI in settings without having to reload.
-3. Your `SectionName` is an identifier in the Counters+ config file.
+4. Your `SectionName` is an identifier in the Counters+ config file.
 Make sure this identifier is unique, and will not be used by anyone else.
-4. Do not plan on changing `SectionName` after you release your first public build that uses Counters+ custom counters.
+5. Do not plan on changing `SectionName` after you release your first public build that uses Counters+ custom counters.

 And you're done!
 If it has not yet been created, Counters+ will append the custom counter to its `CountersPlus.ini` file, and will go off of that from now on.
 Your Counter can now be subject to the same base configuration settings as every counter!